ISR-lab/2D_scale/README.md

 Two versions of the scale are available here: an MRI version that requires a trigger from the scanner to start and a non-MRI version.

 The program includes three conditions (6.6, 7.0, and 7.4).
 Since the scale is the same in all three version, only the file for condition 7.4 is uploaded here.
+The files for the other conditions can be obtained upon request.

+Rating is made using a trackball.

 A licensed version of the software Presentation is needed to run this scale.